Dispersive perturbations of Burgers and hyperbolic equations I : local theory: Varia and open problems

 \begin{remark} The discrepancy between the results above can be explained as follows.
 The proofs using dispersion (that is high frequencies) do not take into account the algebra (structure) of the nonlinear terms.
-They allow initial data in relatively large Sobolev spaces but seem to give only existence times of order $O(1/\sqrt \epsilon).$ The existence proofs on existence times of order $1/\epsilon$ are of "hyperbolic" nature.
+They allow initial data in relatively large Sobolev spaces but seem to give only existence times of order $O(1/\sqrt \epsilon).$ The existence proofs on existence times of order $1/\epsilon$ are of \lq\lq hyperbolic\rq\rq \, nature.
 They do not take into account the dispersive effects (treated as perturbations).
 Is it possible to go till $O(1/\epsilon^2),$ or to get global existence?
-This is plausible in one dimension (the Boussinesq systems should evolves into an uncoupled system of KdV equations see \cite{SW}) but not so clear in two dimensions.
-One should therefore use dispersion, as in the normal form approach (in a different context), see \cite{GMS1,GMS2,GMS3,G} .
-This will be carried out in a subsequent paper. \end{remark}
+This is plausible in one dimension (the Boussinesq systems should evolves into an uncoupled system of KdV equations see \cite{SW}) but not so clear in two dimensions.\end{remark}